Infinite critical boson non-Fermi liquid

-\emph{Discussion and outlook.}---We have uncovered a novel type of NFL in the 3D itinerant quantum magnets that are not captured by the conventional patch and hotspot theories.
-The infinite many critical boson modes on a boson sphere connects all momentum points on the Fermi surface for the itinerant electrons, leading to striking consequences for both the local moments and the conduction electrons.
-This work initiates the study of infinite critical boson induced NFLs.
-Down this road, many further investigation and generalization to other physical systems are expected.
-The effect of external fields, such as pressure and magnetic field, is keenly anticipated due to its relevance in the experimental observation of MnSi~\cite{Pfleiderer2001,Pfleiderer2004,Supple}.
+On the more experimental side, several further investigations with material-based simulations can be expected.
+In reality, the boson sector would experience a cubic anisotropy in the interaction that would favor the wavevectors along either 001 or 111 directions and thus lift the degeneracy of the boson surface.
+This cubic anisotropy could set another crossover energy scale for the problem.
+The effect of external fields such as the pressure and magnetic field is anticipated due to its relevance to the experiments on MnSi~\cite{Pfleiderer2001,Pfleiderer2004}.
 An anomalous NFL transport behavior is observed in a widespread region of the phase diagram spanned by pressure and magnetic field.
-The role of a finite uniform magnetic field is two-folded.
-Firstly, it leads to the procession of the spin order parameter, which competes with the Landau damping caused by the fermion.
+The experimental relevance of the infinite critical boson NFL to the physical systems like MnSi may be addressed in a specific study with a more realistic consideration.
+In general, the role of a finite uniform magnetic field is two-folded.
+Firstly, it leads to the procession of the spin order parameter, which competes with the Landau damping dynamics caused by the fermion.
 Secondly, this external field introduces anisotropy for the quantum critical points, which may effectively reduce the fluctuating dimension of the boson sector.
 Intuitively, the 2D counterpart of the present problem can be readily considered where a Fermi circle is coupled to a 1D critical boson contour.
-This critical boson contour can appear for instance in 2D Rashba-type of DM interaction coupled magnets or in 2D frustrated magnets~\cite{PhysRevResearch.2.033260,forthcoming}.
-Particular interest lies in the situation where the radius of the boson contour is commensurate/incommensurate (C/IC) to the Fermi circle~\cite{SungsikLee}.
-For the commensurate case, only finite Fermi points are connected by the boson contour.
-The IC-C relation likely bridges the infinite critical boson NFL with the conventional one described by the ``hotspot'' theory.
-More exotically, one can consider the fermion-boson-coupled system in ``mixed dimensions'', namely, the dimension of the Fermi surface is incompatible with critical boson modes.
+This critical boson contour can appear, for instance, on the interface of magnetic heterostructure~\cite{Zhang2021} or in 2D frustrated magnets~\cite{PhysRevResearch.2.033260}.
+Particular interest lies in the situation where the radius of the boson contour can be commensurate or incommensurate to the Fermi circle.
+For the commensurate cases, only finite Fermi points are connected by the boson contour.
+The crossover/transition to incommensurate cases bridges the infinite critical boson NFL with the conventional one described by the hotspot theory.
+Moreover, one can consider the fermion-boson-coupled system in mixed dimensions, namely, the dimension of the Fermi surface is incompatible with critical boson modes.
 One intuitive example can be found in the 3D fractional quantum Hall system~\cite{Levin2009}.
-Soft gauge bosons in 3D bulk can couple with the chiral Fermi level on the 2D surface~\cite{Levin2009}, which triggers a possible NFL instability on the surface.
+Soft gauge bosons in 3D bulk can couple with the chiral Fermi level of the partons on the 2D surface~\cite{Levin2009}, which may trigger a NFL instability on the surface.
+Beyond the scope of condensed matter physics, this general framework may apply to the meson-neutron coupling in neutron stars where the meson condensation forms a degenerate boson surface~\cite{Migdal}.\\